-For complete instructions, go to Nest Support page.
+For complete instructions, please visit their Nest Support page.
 For a more basic overview, keep on reading:

-Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or shutting down completely.
-Nest says to try recharging and restarting your thermostat to fix the problem and get it up and working again.
+Nest Thermostats that were updated at the end of 2015 or beginning of 2016 to software version 5.1.3 or later have been having some problems, including becoming unresponsive, not efficiently charging the battery, or turning off completely.
+Nest says to try recharging and restarting your thermostat to resolve the problem and get it up and working again.

 - the thermostat not working in the Nest App and disconnected from Wi-Fi